 Honours for the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) will be awarded as follows: First Class Honours: an aggregate of not less than 840/1200 marks (i.e. 70%) or an aggregate of not less than 804/1200 marks together with not less than 70% in modules to the value of at least 35 credits.
-Second Class HonoursGrade 1: an aggregate of not less than 696/1800 marks together with not less than 60%) or an aggregate of not less than 696/1800 marks together with not less than 60% in modules to the value of at least 35 credits.
-Second Class HonoursGrade 2: an aggregate of not less than 600/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 35 credits.
-Second Class HonoursGrade 2: an aggregate of not less than 588/1200 marks (i.e. 50%) or an aggregate of not less than 500/1200 marks (i.e. 50%) or an aggregate of not less than 500/1200 marks (i.e. 50%) or an aggregate of not less than 500/1200 marks (i.e. 60%).
-Second Class Honours Grade 1: an aggregate of not less than 360/600 marks (i.e. 70%).
-Second Class Honours Grade 1: an aggregate of not less than 360/600 marks (i.e. 60%).
-Second Class Honours Grade 1: an aggregate of not less than 300/600 marks (i.e. 50%).
+Second Class Honours Grade 1: an aggregate of not less than 696/1800 marks together with not less than 60% or an aggregate of at least 35 credits.
+Second Class Honours Grade 2: an aggregate of not less than 690/1200 marks (i.e. 50%) or an aggregate of not less than 588/1200 marks together with not less than 50% in modules to the value of at least 35 credits.
+Honours for the Postgraduate Certificate in International Law will be awarded as follows:First Class Honours:an aggregate of not less than 420/600 marks (i.e. 70%).Second Class Honours Grade 1: an aggregate of not less than 360/600 marks (i.e. 60%).Second Class Honours Grade 2: an aggregate of not less than 300/600 marks (i.e. 50%).
 In respect of candidates who have been admitted to the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) via the Postgraduate Certificate in International Law marks awarded in respect of that qualification shall be taken into account when determining eligibility for Honours in the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) Degree.
-Please refer to the Book of Modules for requirements governing the Autumn Supplemental Examination for individual modules.
+Autumn Supplemental Examinations: Please refer to the Book of Modules for requirements governing the Autumn Supplemental Examination for individual modules.
 Students who fail individual modules at the Summer Examination Board must repeat all failed/absent modules at the Autumn Supplemental Examination, where there is a provision to do so and if not disallowed by the Examination Board.
-Capping of Marks at the Autumn Supplemental Examination: In determining aggregation and the calculation of honours, the maximummark that willbe taken into account is a pass - 40%.
+Capping of Marks at the Autumn Supplemental Examination: In determining aggregation and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
 The actual mark achieved by the candidate will be recorded on the student record.
-A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark.
-Full-time students must pass the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) within one year from the date of first registration for the programme.
+Ranking: A candidate shall be ranked, firstly, on the basis of his/her overall award (of a particular class of Honours or Pass) and, secondly, within a particular class of Honours or Pass, on the basis of his/her total aggregate mark.
+One Year Rules Full-time students must pass the Postgraduate Diploma in Law (International Human Rights Law and Public Policy) within one year from the date of first registration for the programme.
 Part-time students must pass Year One within one year from the date of first registration for the programme and must pass Year Two within one year of passing Year One.
 Failure to comply with these rules means that the student is ineligible to proceed further in the programme.